joscheuerer/hands-on-workshop/docs/lab2.md

 ## 2.1 - Create template in marketplace
 ### Description
-in this lab you will see how quickly a new template in the private marketplace can be created.
+In this lab you will see how quickly a new template in the private marketplace can be created.
-FYI, in 2.2 will NOT deploy this template but a template that was prepared for the exercise.

 ### Create template in marketplace
 On the left top click on the 9 dots next to Orchestrator and then on **Marketplace**